-Believe it or not we may even stop to see a fish or two.
-This is a photo of a sunfish or Mola mola, a species that eats the jellyfish found in our waters.
+Believe it or not we may even stop to see different species of sharks.
+Basking sharks are often seen skimming the surface and on occasion we may see the Great white shark which travels within our waters in search of seals, one of their main food sources.
 The Sanctuary is a rich environment that attracts and supports both residents and transient marine life.
-Other larger species we might see include basking sharks, blue sharks and the giant blue fin tuna.
+Other larger species we might see include blue sharks, the “MolaMola” or sunfish and the giant blue fin tuna.

 One of our favorite whales sighted throughout the year is the humpback.
 Our naturalists conduct research on the whales seen, photographing each whale to be identified and cataloged yearly.
 Many of the humpback whales we see yearly return with newborn calves.
 This is exciting for us as well as the passengers.The calves are often curious and will investigate the boats while the mother is busy feeding, giving us up close and a personal experience with the whales.We can then get photos of the new whale for our research.
 We have a catalog of known humpback whales on board our vessels for reference, as well as on-line to be viewed by our passengers.
 It is fun and educational for all to find a whale they have seen or to learn about a whale’s family tree.